roman-milk/roman-milk.github.io/xxx-mas-carol.md

+===

- ****** XXX-Mas Carol ****** byTheTalkMan© Kate was a pretty woman with straight, shoulder length blonde hair.
+Kate was a pretty woman with straight, shoulder length blonde hair.
 She had a good tan, and even though she was raised near a beach, she didn't complain during the cold Parkersboro winters.
 She kept herself fit and her lithe body displayed that.
 Plus, she was on her feet all day, always moving.
 She had a nice, cute, round butt and perky, B-cup breasts.
 Also, she was incredibly smart.
 Obviously, working as a nurse might indicate that, but she was very bright and well-read.
 Scott was attracted to her in all ways.
 And that's what kept him warm on nights like this one.

  Scott was an optimist, a very positive person.
 It was never fun to come home to a dark house, but he understood.
 Kate worked crazy hard, so Scott understood her urge to pass out as soon as she got home.
 As Scott got to his dark room and saw her sleeping form on her side in the bed, he still smiled.
 It was always good to have someone to go home to, you know?
 As he disrobed and got cleaned up, his wife began moving around.